agnescameron/teaching-site/_posts/hunter/2020-04-27-requests-loops-regex.md

 permalink: /class12/
 categories:
 tags:
 assignment: continue work on final project -- by now you will have a functioning prototype, and be thinking about the interface in greater depth.
-Have a think on any topics you'd like to explore more, or revisit, and add them to the google sheet for next class.
+What is the user experience of your simulation?
+Have a think on any topics you'd like to explore more, or revisit.
 description:
 assignment-due: 05/03
 ---